NuclearRedeye/raycasting/README.md

 Then open http://localhost:8080 in your browser.

-You can also package the entire application in a docker container, ready to deploy.
+You can also package the entire application in a docker container, ready to distribute.

 ```
-make release
-docker run -p 8080:80 raycasting:dev
+docker build -t raycasting:local .
 ```

-Then open http://localhost:8080 in your browser.

 ## License